Potomac Stewards Volunteer Program

 Potomac Stewards - Monthly Service Program

 In partnership with the National Park Service, Potomac Conservancy's Potomac Stewards program hosts monthly cleanups along the river.
-Most frequently, you can find us at Fletcher's Cove in Washington, DC, and the River Center at Lock 8 in Cabin John, MD, in the C&O Canal National Historical Park.
+Most frequently, you can find us at Fletcher's Cove or Theodore Roosevelt Island in Washington, DC, and Jones Point Park in Alexandria, VA.
 Volunteers join us for a morning of service along the Potomac where they help clean up trash, remove invasive plants. and restore recreational and water access trails.

 National Days of Service

 When you volunteer your time and service, you become part of a clean water movement that is working hard to protect our local lands and waters.
 Potomac Conservancy celebrates this commitment by hosting four annual days of service that promote large-scale restoration efforts to enhance the health of our lands and waters.